 The TAF will prioritize Low-Income and Lower-Middle Income Countries, as defined by the World Bank, as well as governments with clear capacity constraints.

-In order to request support through the TAF, please download and complete the [164 KB].
+In order to request support through the TAF, please download and complete the application template [164 KB].
 You may either e-mail the completed form directly to TAF@state.gov or discuss and submit your project through the applicable U.S. Embassy economic section.

 The Steering Committee of ITAN will conduct an initial review of requests for support on a rolling basis.
 Following preliminary approval by the Steering Committee, a representative of the U.S. government will contact you for additional information about your request in order to develop a detailed scope of work and procure the requested services.